-As people-centred businesses, co-operatives are owned and run by their members, who have an equal say in what their organisation does and how it generates and uses profits.
+As people-centred businesses, cooperatives are owned and run by their members, who have an equal say in what their organisation does and how it generates and uses profits.

-Co-operatives are a tried-and-tested model in international development, enabling people around the world to take control over their livelihoods.
-Supporting the growth of co-operatives is therefore an established way to empower people and local communities to take charge of their own development, putting people before profit.
+Strengthening cooperatives is, therefore, an established way to empower people and local communities to take charge of their own development, putting people before profit.

 In March 2016, the International Cooperative Alliance entered into a partnership with the European Commission (also known as #coops4dev🌍), ushering in a new phase of collaboration on strengthening the cooperative movement as key actor in international development.

 Acting as partners, the Regional and Global offices of the ICA are driving the actions, in collaboration with members, sectors, civil society organisations, international institutions and the EU, aiming at strengthening the cooperative voice in international development programs and policies.